-This article explains the McClelland motivation theory, developed by David McClelland, in a practical way.
-After reading you will understand the basics of this powerful effectiveness tool.
+This article explains the McClelland Motivation Theory, developed by David McClelland, in a practical way.
+After reading you will understand the basics of this powerful motivation theory.

 - Need for achievement